PaulFarver/ahoy/README.md

 - kubectl `brew install kubernetes-cli`
 - aws `brew install aws-cli`

+Fork this repository, and work from there

 ## 0. Getting aboard (Running locally)

 The chat server relies on a connection to a redis server in order to send messages.
 We can use the public docker image for redis to test out the server locally: https://hub.docker.com/_/redis

-> Start redis server locally and expose it's port, so you can try out the chat server
+> TASK: Start a redis server locally and expose it's port, so you can try out the chat server

 you can start the chat server with `go run main.go`